grafana/agent/docs/sources/flow/reference/components/remote.vault.md

 # `remote.vault`

 `remote.vault` connect to Vault to retrieve secrets.
-It can retrieve secrets using the [KV v2][] secrets engine.
+It can retrieve a secret using the [KV v2][] secrets engine.

 Multiple `remote.vault` components can be specified by giving them different